 (Kemble's journals weren't published until 1863—in the middle of America's Civil War—due to custody issues with Butler over their two daughters.
 Butler had “forbade” the publication of the journals during their marriage, but once their daughters were “of age” Kemble felt free to let her account of that time be known to the world.
 Her journals ended up playing a significant role in the anti-slavery debate raging at the time.)

 Kemble was long out of the picture by the time the Butler slave auction took place (they were divorced in 1849).
 But the most virulent phase of great slavery debate was only just getting under way.
 Just a few months before the Butler auction, the now infamous slave ship the Wanderer had landed at Jekyll Island off the coast of Georgia with more than 400 illegal slaves brought directly from the Congo.
 This was one of the last documented slave ships to arrive in North American and it created a roiling controversy.
-The transport of slaves from Africa had long been outlawed, but the pro-slavery “fire-eater” Charles Lamar, owner of the Wanderer, had disguised his ship as a luxury cruise liner and brought back a hull-full of “human chattel,” thumbing his nose at federal law.
+The transport of slaves from Africa had long been outlawed, but owners of the Wanderer, with the help of the pro-slavery “fire-eater” Charles Lamar, disguised their ship as a luxury cruise liner and brought back a hull-full of “human chattel,” thumbing his nose at federal law.
 Records indicate that nearly 80 slaves perished on the voyage.

-Lamar and his crew were awaiting trial at the time of the Butler slave auction, but the sentiment in the south was such that they were all eventually found not guilty and set free with impunity.
+The crew of the Wanderer were awaiting trial at the time of the Butler slave auction, but the sentiment in the South was such that they were all eventually found not guilty and set free with impunity.
 This was the atmosphere surrounding what would be the largest slave auction ever on American soil.

 * * *